KULL-Centre/_2024_Cao_CALVADOSCOM/README.md

 To use this repository:
 1. download and unzip it;
-2. create a conda environment with the following command. (alternative: install packages separately by `pip` or `conda`);
+2. create a conda environment with the following command. (alternative: install packages separately by `pip` or `conda`; you can skip installing `deerpredict` package if you only need simulations not optimizations);

     ``conda env create -f environment.yaml``